Chickweed

 Eczema

-Refer to label instructions 1 star Topical preparations containing calendula, chickweed, or oak bark have been used traditionally to treat people with eczema.
+Topical preparations containing calendula, chickweed, or oak bark have been used traditionally to treat people with eczema.

 Poison Oak/Ivy

-Refer to label instructions 1 star Chickweed has been used historically to treat skin inflammations such as poison oak and poison ivy.
+Chickweed has been used historically to treat skin inflammations such as poison oak and poison ivy.

 A great many plants have been used historically to treat skin inflammations like poison oak and poison ivy dermatitis.
-Examples include calendula (Calendula officinalis), blood root (Sanguinaria canadensis), Virginia snakeroot (Aristolachia serpentaria), holy basil (Ocimum tenuifolium), and chickweed (Stellaria media).
+Examples include calendula (Calendula officinalis), blood root (Sanguinaria canadensis), Virginia snakeroot (Aristolachia serpentaria), holy basil (Ocimum tenuifolium), and (Stellaria media).
 None of these remedies has been subjected to controlled clinical studies to determine if they are safe and effective for this use.
 Cooling essential oils, such as peppermint and menthol, have also been used topically to relieve burning pain and itch.
 Such oils should not be applied full-strength, but should rather be diluted (for example in lotion or gel) to avoid further skin irritation.

 Traditional Use (May Not Be Supported by Scientific Studies)